MicrosoftDocs/Dynamics-365-Operations.de-de/scm/index.md

 ---

-# Supply chain management home page
+# TEST DE DESupply chain management home page

 [!include[banner](includes/banner.md)]

-This page points to resources that will help you use the Microsoft Dynamics 365 for Operations - Supply Chain management more effectively.
+TEST DE DEThis page points to resources that will help you use the Microsoft Dynamics 365 for Operations - Supply Chain management more effectively.

 ## What's new and in development
 Go to the <a href="https://roadmap.dynamics.com/">Dynamics 365 Roadmap</a> to see what new features are released and what new features are in development.